rfarenhorst/starter-academic/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Leadership & Management"
+  title = "Leading & Managing"
-  content = "Available for non-executive & executive board positions or a.i. leadership roles to transform organizations to the new digital normal." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Available for challenging non-executive & executive board positions or a.i. leadership roles to transform organizations to a new digital normal." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).